-Well, there could be a few reasons.
-Assuming all of your wiring is correct, not loose or eaten by an animal, it may be because your starter is starting to wear out.
-When you turn your key, an electromagnet forces the starter gear to engage the teeth on your fly wheel.
-The motion of the starter gear sliding forward into the fly wheel also engages electrical contacts which give power to the starter motor, spinning the starter gear and starting your engine.
+You may also have a slow to start car due to a worn starter, a common issue that will give you trouble, namely that your car won’t turn over.
+When you turn your key, an electromagnet forces the starter gear to engage the teeth on your flywheel.
+The motion of the starter gear sliding forward into the flywheel also engages electrical contacts which give power to the starter motor, spinning the starter gear and starting your engine.
 For more information on how your start works, check out this article about how a starter works.
-The electrical contacts that power the starter motor can wear out overtime due to the high current flowing through them and the spinning motion of the starter motor.
+The electrical contacts that power the starter motor can wear out over time due to the high current flowing through them and the spinning motion of the starter motor.
 As these contacts wear down, they will transfer less and less power to your starter motor causing it to spin slower, making your vehicle harder to start.
-In this case, you may need a new starter for your vehicle to solve the problem.
+In this case, when your car won’t turn over, you may need a new starter for your vehicle to solve the problem.

-The other most common answer to the question, “why is my car slow to start?”, is that your battery is in need of replacement.
+The other most common reason you would have a car slow to start is that your car has a weak battery and it’s in need of replacement.
 The battery in your vehicle uses a chemical reaction between lead and sulfuric acid to create the electricity used to start your vehicle and to power the lights and accessories when your vehicle is not running.
-While your vehicle is running, the alternator supplies electricity to run those accessories and recharge your battery.
 This chemical reaction between the lead and sulfuric acid creates a certain amount of current, and the bigger the battery, the more current it can produce.
 Automotive batteries are rated in “Cold Cranking Amps”.
 The higher the rating, the more power the battery can produce.
 If a battery is rated for 700 cold cranking amps (CCA), that means the chemical reaction inside can produce 700 amps for 30 seconds when it is 0oF.
 Over time, the constant charging and discharging of a battery will take a toll on the lead plates inside, causing them to corrode and the chemical reaction to become less effective.
-Temperature also affects the rate of the chemical reaction in a battery so a warm battery is more noticeable when it is cold outside.
+Temperature also affects the rate of the chemical reaction in a battery so a worm battery is more noticeable when it is cold outside.

-As your battery wears out, it will produce less and less power for your starter motor to use, causing it to spin slower and making your vehicle hard to start.
-You can measure the life of your battery by measuring the current it puts out while you are trying to start your vehicile.
+As your battery wears out, it will produce less and less power for your starter motor to use, causing it to spin slower and causing your car to have trouble starting.
+You can measure the life of your battery by measuring the current it puts out while you are trying to start your vehicle.
 Measuring the current output of your battery takes a special tool, but is relatively simple to do.
 Many auto parts stores have the proper equipment and will measure your battery output for free.
 The same tool can test how well your starter and alternator are functioning as well, and often can all be done at the same time.
 Getting these tests done can be a great way to check up on your vehicle’s electrical system.
 You often will get a reading for your battery’s percent functionality and if it is below 70%, we recommend getting your battery replaced.
-Your vehicle may still start with your battery as low as 50% but it may leave you stranded on a cold day.
+Your vehicle may still start with your battery as low as 50% but at that level, it may also leave you stranded on a cold day.

-If your vehicle is starting slow, consider stopping by one of our partnering local auto parts stores to have your vehicle’s battery and starter tested.
+If your car hesitates to start or starts slow, consider stopping by one of our partnering local auto parts stores to have your vehicle’s battery and starter tested.
 While you are getting your vehicle tested, check out BlueDevil’s full line of leak stop products guaranteed to stop your vehicle’s leaks!

 - Advance Auto Parts